Viva-Lambda/lambdascript/docs/notes.md

 ## Constructs of the language

+list: everything is a list in lambdascript.
+A list is usually delimited by '(' and ')' in these notes.
+It can be specified by other characters in code.
+The empty list can omit parenthesis.
+A list with a single element can either contain or omit the parenthesis.
+A list with multiple elements must be delimited by parenthesis.
+In the case of multiple elements, the elements are separated by white space, it can be either basic latin space (u+0020 in utf-8), or newline character (u+00a in utf-8).

 module: basic reusable blocks of lambda script.
 Module name must be specified at the beginning of program.
 Along with exported functions.